About

 I launched Eastbourne Reporter in May 2022 because I'm seriously concerned about the decline of proper news reporting.

-We exist solely to provide Eastbourne with proper news.
+We exist solely to provide Eastbourne with proper reporting, asking questions and interviewing.

 Why we're different